rob-anderson/model_xml/README.md

       <dob>1970-12-23</dob>
     </user>

+Just like ActiveRecord's to_xml method, the :only, :except, and :skip_instruct options are supported.

 Note that (unlike ActiveRecords's to_xml) the field names can be any method in your object, not just database columns - eg

     class User < ActiveRecord::Base